danielfone/danielfone.github.io.old/source/_posts/2013-05-20-a-better-way-to-manage-the-rails-secret-token.markdown

 MyApp::Application.config.secret_token = ENV['SECRET_TOKEN']
 {% endcodeblock %}

-While this has the advantage of maintaining better [development/production parity](http://www.12factor.net/dev-prod-parity), it does require a slightly more complex development workflow (see below).
-If `ENV['SECRET_TOKEN']` isn't set in `development` or `test`, ActionDispatch will raise an exception like:
+While this has the advantage of maintaining [development/production parity](http://www.12factor.net/dev-prod-parity), it can be inconvenient for simple apps.
+If `ENV['SECRET_TOKEN']` isn't set locally — for example in the development or testing workflow — ActionDispatch will raise an exception like:

     ArgumentError (A secret is required to generate an integrity hash for cookie session data.
 Use config.secret_token = "some secret phrase of at least 30 characters"in config/initializers/secret_token.rb):

-Alternatively, the tokens could be set in the respective `/config/environments/*.rb` files.
-This has the advantage of not requiring `SECRET_TOKEN` to be set in your `test` or `development` environment, but has the drawback of duplicating logic between the `development.rb` and `test.rb`.

-{% codeblock /config/environments/development.rb %}
-MyApp::Application.configure do
-  # Settings specified here will take precedence over those in config/application.rb
-  # ...
-  config.secret_token = 'x' * 30
-end
-{% endcodeblock %}

-{% codeblock /config/environments/test.rb %}
-MyApp::Application.configure do
-  # Settings specified here will take precedence over those in config/application.rb
-  # ...
-  config.secret_token = 'x' * 30
-end
-{% endcodeblock %}

-{% codeblock /config/environments/production.rb %}
-MyApp::Application.configure do
-  # Settings specified here will take precedence over those in config/application.rb
-  # ...
-  config.secret_token = ENV['SECRET_TOKEN']
-end
-{% endcodeblock %}

-Possibly the best option is to use `/config/initializers/secret_token.rb` to conditionally load the token from `ENV` depending on the `Rails.env`
+One solution to this is managing a full set of environment variables within the development and test workflows.
+See below for more details on this.

+Alternatively, a token could be hard-coded for the `development` and `test` environments, and loaded from the ENV in `production`.

 {% codeblock /config/initializers/secret_token.rb %}
 # Be sure to restart your server when you modify this file.